 Where will employees be taking their breaks and eating meals?
 Ensure that physical distancing measures are in place.

 How will workers be transported to remote areas?
-Passengers should maintain physical distancing or have other controls in place (e.g., wearing non-medical masks).
+Passengers should maintain physical distancing or have other controls in place (e.g., wearing masks).

 Are workers in remote areas staying in work camps?
 Workers should be placed into “work cohorts” and minimize interaction with other workers.